vmware-tanzu/community-edition/docs/site/content/docs/latest/prometheus-config.md

 ## Usage Example

-The default `prometheus.yml` configuration will deploy a prometheus server that will scrape metrics from pods that emit metrics on an endpoint and has the following annotations:
+The default `prometheus.yml` configuration will deploy a Prometheus server that will scrape metrics from pods that emit metrics on an endpoint and has the following annotations:

 ```yaml
 prometheus.io/scrape: 'true'